Most activities in businesses are tracked, used and measured to evaluate the performance of the departments and its staffs.

 However, while this is difficult, it is a necessary step in any digital transformation.

 It is true that businesses will still continue to need many of the same systems and processes they have been using for decades, like easy to use CRM , IVR (Interactive Voice Response) systems, quality management, workforce management, recording systems and more.
-Since these systems are needed and should be still used to keep contact centers operating properly.
+Since these systems are needed and should be still used to keep support centers operating properly.

 However to calculate the performance of the brands from the customer perspective, businesses now requires VOC (Voice of the Customer), IA (Interaction Analytics), Predictive Analysis, CJA (Customer Journey Analytics) as well as input from other systems already used by the company, like ERP (Enterprise Resource Planning) and more.